 Need some help?
 Please click here to find advice and ways of contacting someone to get help.

-A video about our work made by Boys in Mind (Girls Mind Too) can be found here.
+A video about our whole school approach at Beechen Cliff made by Boys in Mind (Girls Mind Too) can be found here.

-The views and leadership of young people in the school have been crucial to developing our mental health strategy in recent years.
-Our Mental Health Strategy Team, chaired by the Deputy Head, comprises Sixth Form students, pupils in the lower school, a range of teaching and support staff, parents and partner agencies.
-There is also a team of Sixth Form student mental health ambassadors led by a Senior Prefect with responsibility for Mental Health.
-You can read a report written by students about our mental health work in the downloads section at the bottom of the page.
+The views and leadership of young people in the school have been crucial to developing our wellbeing and mental health strategy in recent years.
+Our Mental Health Strategy Team, chaired by the Deputy Headteacher, comprises Sixth Form students, pupils in the lower school, a range of teaching and support staff, parents and partner agencies.
+There is also a team of Sixth Form student wellbeing and mental health ambassadors led by a Senior Prefect with responsibility for Mental Health.
+You can read a report written by students in 2020 about our wellbeing and mental health work in the downloads section at the bottom of the page.

 Our Mental Health & Well-being Strategy

-The school’s goal for its mental health and well-being strategy is:
+The school’s goal for its wellbeing and mental health strategy is:

-To create a culture of openness about mental health and well-being, encouraging everyone to talk about feelings, listen to one another and promote their ability to bring about change for the better.
+To create a culture of openness about wellbeing and mental health, encouraging everyone to talk about feelings, listen to one another and promote their ability to bring about change for the better.

 The strategy has three broad aims:

-- Creating a proactive positive mental health culture – placing a high priority on mental health and well-being as part of our vision for pupils and students and staff.
+- Creating a proactive positive wellbeing and mental health culture – placing a high priority on wellbeing and mental health as part of our vision for pupils and students and staff.

 - Keeping mentally fit and healthy – developing pupils’ and students’ emotional literacy and teaching them how to be proactive about keeping mentally fit and healthy.